useR-2018/website/content/faq.md

 > What does the $100 dinner fee cover?

 The dinner cost pp is $140, and $100 represents a discount price.
 It covers a contemporary Australian cuisine, three course dinner and unlimited drinks for four hours, with tea/coffee and chocolates.
 The style will be Underwater World or the great Aussie Outback.

+> How do I sign up for specific tutorials?

+Once you register and purchase tutorial sessions, you will be provided a link to enter your specific choices of tutorial.
+Tutorials are all half day.
+About one third of tutorials are for beginners, and the rest for intermediate level R skills.
+Topics include data wrangling, statistical modeling, machine learning, coding skills, web graphics and docker, with applications in bioinformatics, sports, disease modeling, social media,  agriculture.